Alaska Permanent Fund sees slight return for first quarter

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

+The fund’s balance was $931 million less than the nearly $64.9 billion at the start of the quarter, which ended Sept.
+30. That loss was largely because of the money appropriated for the first time from the Earnings Reserve Account to fund state government operations.

-The state Legislature had approved a 5.25 percent of market value draw from the fund.
+The state Legislature had approved a 5.25 percent of market value draw, about $2.7 billion, from the fund in May.
+About $1 billion paid the annual dividends, and the rest will be directed for government services.

+Statutory net income is transferred into the fund’s Earnings Reserve Account, which can be appropriated by the state for fund dividends, government expenses and preventing inflation in the fund principal.

 Information from: (Anchorage) Alaska Journal of Commerce, http://www.alaskajournal.com